talyan3/3902_Mario_Game/README.md

     * Inspired by the Immortal Snail, our snail will (slowly) terrorize Mario as he runs through the game.
 Don't get caught!
     * As the snail gets closer to Mario, the heartbeat sound gets louder and louder
     * All Mario's lives will be lost and he will die no matter what Mario State he is in
+    * If the snail realizes Mario is in the air, it will grow wings and fly after him.

   * **Mario Dash Feature**